Muratmirsad/42/README.md

 ## [04 cub3D](https://github.com/Muratmirsad/42/tree/master/04%20cub3D/)

-It is a semi-3D game that we wrote in C language using the mlx library after processing the image with the raycasting algorithm.
+It is a semi-3D game that coded in C language using the mlx library after processing the image with the raycasting algorithm.

 ## [04 cpp mobule 0-4](https://github.com/Muratmirsad/42/tree/master/04%20cpp%20module%200-4/)